 Dr Karen Schamberger is a historian and museum curator.
 Recently she was a curator at the National Museum of Australia assisting with the development of a new environmental history gallery.
 She has previously worked as a consultant historian to 4A Centre for Contemporary Asian Art on The Burrangong Affray exhibit (2018), as a curator at the Immigration Museum, Melbourne and as a Research Assistant at Deakin University and the University of Wollongong.
 She is interested in Chinese Australian history, cross-cultural relations, migration and transnational histories, as well as material culture and museology.

-Paul Macgregor, historian and heritage consultant, is Secretary of The Uncovered Past Institute, which undertakes archaeological excavations with public participation.
+Paul Macgregor, historian and heritage consultant, is President of The Uncovered Past Institute, which undertakes archaeological excavations with public participation.
 He was Curator of Melbourne’s Chinese Museum from 1990 to 2005, and has published widely, organised many conferences and exhibitions, and worked on several major research projects, all on Chinese Australian history.
 He is currently researching Chinese economic activity in Australia, and the material culture heritage of Chinese Australians, as part of a wider investigation of the nineteenth and early twentieth century co-evolution of European and Asian societies in Australasia, China, Southeast Asia, North America and the Pacific/Indian Ocean worlds.

 Facebook: Sandi Robb History and Heritage Consultant